 - Public history is another way historians can reach a wide audience.
 If you have participated in community-engagement efforts or worked in spaces like museums, historic sites, or heritage institutions, how did this work help you think about what it means to be a historian?

-- As digital tools and methods make inroads into research and teaching, it has become imperative for historians to become familiar with them.
+- As digital tools and methods make inroads into research and teaching, it’s become imperative for historians to become familiar with them.
 If you have experience using them, how have they helped you explore sources or communicate with wider audiences?
 How do students respond to them?

 Who is eligible?
-Current graduate students in history, either in master’s or doctoral programs; students graduating in spring 2021 or enrolling in fall 2021 are not eligible.
+Current graduate students in history, either in master’s or doctoral programs; students graduating in spring 2020 are not eligible.

 What is required?
 The three columnists selected will write two pieces each, from June through August.
-Columnists will each receive a one-year AHA membership and an honorarium.
+Columnists will each receive a free one-year membership to the AHA and an honorarium.
 (Current AHA members will receive free renewal upon the end of their membership term.)

-Application: To apply, please submit a one-page, single-spaced cover letter that introduces you and explains how your columns will enrich our readers; a 500-word proposal, which should detail your two linked column ideas and follow our submission guidelines; and a standalone writing sample of no more than 1,000 words (this can be an excerpt from a longer piece).
+Application Procedure: To apply, please submit a one-page, single-spaced cover letter that introduces you and explains how your columns will enrich our readers; a 500-word proposal, following our submission guidelines; and a standalone writing sample of no more than 1,000 words (it can be an excerpt from a longer piece).
 The selected applicants’ proposals will be edited and published to introduce the columnists.
 Please submit your application through Airtable.
-The deadline for submission is Sunday, April 25, 2021, at 11:59 p.m.
+The deadline for submission is May 17, 2020, at 11:59 p.m.
 EDT.

 Questions?
 Contact Laura Ansley at firstname.lastname@example.org.